 Unfortunately, Kleavor doesn’t retain the ability Technician when it evolves from Scyther, which powers up moves with 60 base power or less by 50 percent.
 That’s unfortunate considering that Rock type moves such as Stone Axe and the alternate form of Stealth Rock in Legends Arceus fit that bill.
 Although abilities don’t appear within the Legends Arceus main game, they will appear once they are transferred to another game such as Scarlet and Violet.
 Overall, Kleavor looks to be on a similar offensive level to Scizor, although Steel is a more desirable typing than Rock in that department.

 Notably, Kleavor is a key Pokemon in the Pokemon Legends Arceus adventure, as the first of the several Noble Pokemon you will need to defeat to progress through the main story.
-Because Kleavor is a bit faster than Scizor, it plays somewhat differently than its Steel-type counterpart.
+Because Kleavor is a bit faster than Scizor, it plays in battle somewhat differently than its Steel-type counterpart.
 In competitive play, this makes a Kleavor using Choice Scarf even faster than a Scizor, with the sacrifice of being locked into one move for a massive boost in speed.
 Kleavor still loses significant speed compared to Scyther itself, who is among the 100+ Speed club with base 105, but Kleavor will out-speed a lot more things than Scizor.

 All in all, in the case of Kleavor VS Scizor, Kleavor can be a solid alternative to Scizor in competitive Pokemon team-building.
 While Scizor is among one of the best competitive Pokemon in the franchise’s history, Kleavor offers a significantly different play style with different type coverage on both offense and defense.
 It’s much more of an offensive threat than the defensive-minded Crustle, the only other current Pokemon to share the Bug/Rock typing.